schultek/dart_mappable/README.md

 }
 ```

-Now, whenever an instance of `Game` is encoded or decoded, the `PlayerHooks` will be applied.
+Now, whenever an instance of `Game` is encoded or decoded, the `GameHooks` will be applied to the class and the `PlayerHooks` will be applied to the `player` field.
 Inside your hooks class, you have four methods that you can override:

 - `dynamic beforeDecode(dynamic value)`